Sociology - Criminology and Law Enforcement

 - are award-winning teachers;

-- conduct research on topics such as crime and media, altruism, work and family, violence and victims, and immigration; and
+- conduct research on topics such as violence and victims, work and family, immigration, health and health care, work and organizations, and compassion and altruism; and

-- serve as advisers to student groups on campus, including Sociology Club, L.I.P.
-Service and Sociologists for Women in Society (SWS).
+- serve as advisors to student groups on campus, including Sociology Club and UNICEF.

-In sociology, students learn methods and techniques of research and have the opportunity to apply these skills through the Active Research Methods Laboratory.
+In sociology, students learn methods and techniques of research and have the opportunity to apply these skills in classes that involve experiential learning and engagement in community-based research projects.

 Gain practical professional experience through the internship program in sociology.